Sergio Suárez | Voids and thresholds

 May 9 – June 7, 2025

-Sargent's Daughters is pleased to present Voids & Thresholds, a solo presentation of new works by a Mexican-born, Atlanta-based artist Sergio Suarez.
-In a practice that encompasses woodblock carvings and prints, paintings, drawings, and sculptures, Suarez creates resonant allegories of metaphysical forces.
-Drawing equally upon Indigenous cosmologies and contemporary astrophysics, his work reframes concepts of temporality, translation, and syncretism.
+Sargent's Daughters is pleased to present Voids and thresholds, the New York solo debut of Mexican-born, Atlanta-based artist Sergio Suárez.
+In a practice that encompasses woodblock carvings and prints, paintings, drawings, and sculptures, Suárez creates resonant allegories of metaphysical forces.
+Drawing equally upon Mesoamerican cosmologies and contemporary astrophysics, his work reframes concepts of temporality, translation, and syncretism.

-Sergio Suárez (B.1995) is a Mexican-born, Atlanta-based visual artist and printmaker.
-He graduated the Ernest G. Welch School of Art and Design in 2021 with a B.F.A in Drawing Painting and Printmaking.
-His practice, prompted by an interest in translation, uses different traditions of making to construct a visual language concerned with syncretism, temporality, and the porosity between objects, images, and structures.
+Sergio Suárez (b.1995, Mexico City, Mexico) is a Mexican-born, Atlanta-based visual artist and printmaker.
+He graduated from the Ernest G. Welch School of Art and Design in 2021 with a BFA in Drawing, Painting and Printmaking.